Becoming an SQP

 If your initial enrolment with AMTRA was for anything other than an R-SQP (i.e. an all-species SQP), you may subsequently decide to add one or more of the other species modules to your qualification.
 (Note that this is more expensive than enrolling for all the modules at the start.)

 SQPs may only supply veterinary medicines for which they are qualified from registered premises.
-If you are setting up a new SQP Retailers’ premises, you must apply directly to the VMD’s Inspections & Investigations Team (previously the Animal Medicines Inspectorate) with the appropriate payment.
+If you are setting up a new SQP Retailers’ premises, you must apply directly to the VMD’s Inspections & Investigations Team with the appropriate payment.

 Continuing as an SQP including CPD and annual fees